LadyR2612/IASC-2P02/readme.md

 ## Bio

-I am a second year student in the IASC program at Brock University.
-My research area is text analysis, and my research program involves doing x and y things with text analysis tools.
-This research focus is reflected in my projects in this portoflio, such as project a that looks at b.
-Similarly, project c looks at d.
-I'd like to continue with this work in the future by doing x.
+I am a second-year student studying at Brock University.
+I am currently enrolled in the Interactive arts and science, or IASC, program.
+My research area in Digital Humanities is media archaeology.
+My work with my collaborative project and my research presentation are good examples of media archaeology.
+My collaborative project looks at The Map Of Early Modern London, or MoEML.
+The MoEML is an old map that has been uploaded to a website, along with relevant articles and archives of that era.
+The collaborative project focuses on how the MoEML is an example of media archeology.
+Additionally, my research presentation is focused on media archeology.
+My research presentation is about the teleprinter, and how it has lead to, and draws parallels with contemporary technology, as well as where the teleprinter would be now if it remained a prevalent technology.
+The entire presentation revolves around media archaeology.
+In the future I would like to take the study of media archaeology even further.
+Seeing what can be learned about new media through old media.

 ![](images/horseface.jpg)

-## Featured Project: [Title of project here]
+## Featured Project: [Defending Digital Humanities]

 ![](images/featured.jpg)